 Flickr (opens in new tab) is a cloud storage solution with a particular focus on photos and videos.
 First available in 2004, the service has changed hands three times.
 Most recently, SmugMug bought Flickr from Yahoo company Oath in 2018.
 Shortly after, Flickr’s free 1TB plan was retired and replaced with a 1,000-picture free tier.

-In our Flickr review, we look at how the service is faring under SmugMug, to decide whether it’s worthy of being ranked among both the best cloud storage providers and the best cloud storage for photos.
+In our Flickr review, we look at how the service is faring under SmugMug, to decide whether it’s worthy of being ranked among the best cloud storage (opens in new tab) providers, the best cloud storage for photos (opens in new tab), and the best photo storage apps (opens in new tab).

 Flickr: Plans and pricing